Best Law university in Nigeria: Top 20 institutions for law studies

 What type of lawyer earns the most?

-Attorneys salaries vary depending on location, size of firm, and education level.
-Even so, the highest earning are medical, intellectual property, trial, and tax lawyers.
+Attorneys' salaries vary depending on experience, location, size of firm, and education level.
+The highest-paid ones have specialised in medical, intellectual property, trial, and tax law.

 All prospective Nigerian attorneys are curious about the best law university in Nigeria.
-There are many institutions offering this prestigious course, but the best is one offering quality and affordable education in your preferred area of specialisation.
+Many institutions are offering this prestigious course, but the best one offers quality and affordable education in your preferred area of specialisation.

 Source: Legit.ng